Matanoagawa Dam

 The Matanogawa Dam (俣野川ダム) is a concrete gravity dam on a tributary of the Hino River located 2.3 km south of Kōfu in Tottori Prefecture, Japan.
-Construction on the dam began in 1978 and it was complete in 1984.
-The primary purpose of the dam is hydroelectric generation and it creates the lower reservoir for the Matanogawa Pumped Storage Power Station (俣野川発電所).
+Construction on the dam began in 1978 and was complete in 1984.
+The primary purpose of the dam is hydroelectric generation, and it creates the lower reservoir for the Matanogawa Pumped Storage Power Station (俣野川発電所).
 It is 69.3 m tall and creates a reservoir with a 7940000 m3 storage capacity.
-The power station is located on the southern bank of the reservoir and contains four 300 MW Francis pump-turbine-generators.
+The power station is located on the southern bank of the reservoir and contains four 300-megawatt Francis pump-turbine-generators.
 The upper reservoir for the pumped-storage scheme is created by the Doyo Dam located 6 km to the southeast in Okayama Prefecture.
-To generate power, water from the Doyo Dam is sent to the power station, used to generate electricity and then discharged into the Matanogawa Reservoir.
-This occurs when energy demand is high and when it is low, water is pumped back up to the Doyo Dam as stored energy.
+To generate power, water from the Doyo Dam is sent to the power station, used to generate electricity, and then discharged into the Matanogawa Reservoir.
+This occurs when energy demand is high.
+When it is low, water is pumped back up to the Doyo Dam, storing energy.
 The same pump-generators that pump the water to Doyo reverse and generate electricity when it is sent back down.
 The first generator was operational in 1992 and the last in 1996.